paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 Turn on some beautiful music and listen for a few minutes.

-I like to expose my baby to a range of music, and we talk about it.
+I like to expose Hayden to a range of music, and we talk about it.
 “Do you hear the drums?”
 Or “I hear a piano and flute.”

 You can also sing to your baby -- and you should!
 Don’t worry about having a bad voice or sounding out of tune, like I do.

 Just sing and maybe even sway back and forth to the tune.
-Or simply singing “lalalala” repeatedly is fun for your baby.
+Or simply singing “lalalala” repeatedly is fun for baby.

 #### **Suggested item:**